moka-guys/dnanexus_scip_mpileup/README.md

     - count of every insertion or deletion that begins at this position (+ or -)
     - count of all deleted bases at that position (*)
     - count of the final bases in the read (^)

+This applet was developed by Synnovis Genome Informatics